mtlynch/mtlynch.io/content/posts/digitizing/index.md

 ### MediaGoblin and the video storage problem

+I again ran into the problem of how to share XX GB of video.
+I could theoretically stuff them all into the Docker image, but that felt ugly and expensive.
 I figured that I could follow the same process as I did with ClipBucket - put the videos on GCS, then symlink all of MediaGoblin's folders to GCS folders via gcsfuse.
 It turns out that mounting a GCS bucket into a Docker container is much harder than mounting it in a normal VM.
 I spent dozens of hours solving all the gotchas and wrote a [whole blog post](/retrofit-docker-gcs/) about it.

 {{< img src="mg-gcs-architecture.jpg" alt="Architecture diagram of MediaGoblin + Docker + gcsfuse" caption="Architecture for deploying MediaGoblin to Google Cloud Platform from my [2018 post](/retrofit-docker-gcs/)" maxWidth="600px" hasBorder="True" >}}

-I finally loaded all of my videos into MediaGoblin, mounted the GCS folder, and it was slow. *Painfully* slow.
-It was slow to even load the video thumbnails when it displayed the index of videos.
+Crushingly, after all the hours getting it to work, I realized it was unusably slow.
+It took about 20 seconds just to load all the video thumbnails on the homepage.
 I tried switching to a more powerful VM, but I still got the same result.

-I realized that the bottleneck was the reading and writing of the video files.
+The bottleneck was in reading and writing of the video files and thumbnail images.
 To serve any data, my MediaGoblin had to read it from Google Cloud Storage via gcsfuse, probably not optimized for speed.
 Then it had to send the same data to the browser.
 But MediaGoblin was a pointless middleman.
 For the static files, it was just a dumb proxy.

 It would be better if the browser could just bypass MediaGoblin entirely for static files and grab them directly from GCS.

 TODO: Diagram of interaction between browser and GCS.

-I realized I could just do that with nginx.
-I wrote a rewrite rule in nginx to re-write paths from XX to XX.
-I deployed the new version and everything was speedy!

 {{<notice type="danger">}}
 **Note**: There's a security vulnerability here because it means that any user who knows the proper URL can access all of my files without authentication.
 I'm relying on the difficulty of guessing my filenames.